cazumbaugh3/CIS-751-Computer-and-Information-Security/Lab_Assignment_2/Report.md

 ![Task 3: A GCI script that returns environment variables](./Screenshots/task3_a.png)

-Note that the HTTP headers are included in these environment variables, so the bash program must be including them before executing the CGI script.
+Note that the HTTP headers are included in these environment variables, so the Bash program must be including them before executing the CGI script.
 We can verify this with the below request.
 ```sh
 curl http://localhost/cgi-bin/myprog2 -H "User-agent: my string"
 ```